gustavoalito/BeCode/Windows/02-powershell_cli/README.md

 ## Final Words

 Congratulations!
-You should now feel confortable using Powershell and Bash!
+You should now feel comfortable using Powershell and Bash!
 They both have their pros and cons but they are also both amazing at what they are meant to do.
 The important thing is always to **use the right tool for the right job**, so don't hesitate to learn new tools to complete your toolset.

 ![Briefing's GIF](https://c.tenor.com/jqsJ7vJKI4EAAAAC/ive-got-the-power-jim-carrey.gif)